pytmosph3r.rays

 Compute the altitudes (in m) over the grid by discretizing the space between the surface and

-intervals.
+top_altitudeinton_radialintervals.
 The altitudes are then computed as the middle of these intervals.

 - class Rays(n_radial=None, n_angular=None, observer=None, grid=None)[source]